 Prostate cancers that have spread to the bone (or other parts of the body) can also be treated with minimally invasive interventional radiology (IR) procedures.
 These procedures can serve either as a primary therapy for bone metastases or as a follow-up to external beam radiation or chemotherapy.

 - Radiofrequency ablation (RFA): An interventional radiologist uses imaging technology to position a special probe at the tumor site.
 A high-frequency current passed through the probe destroys the tumor with heat.

 - Cryoablation: In this procedure, one or more needle probes with super-cooled tips are used to destroy the tumor through freezing.
 Most bone tumors are treated with two freeze-thaw cycles.

 Patients in the Prostate and Urologic Cancer Program have access to a large number of investigational therapies for the treatment of prostate cancer.
 Many of these clinical trials are examining new ways to use chemotherapy drugs and novel approaches to hormone therapy.
 There are also several trials for radiation therapies, including an investigation aimed at shortening radiation treatments.
 The Prostate and Urologic Cancer Program is also taking part in a national trial for using high-intensity ultrasound to destroy prostate cancer cells.

 These clinical trials are carefully evaluated and planned, and they offer real potential for patient benefit.
-View our full listing of current clinical trials.
+View current prostate cancer clinical trials.

 Early detection offers the greatest chance of cure with the fewest side effects.
-Learn more about our free screenings.
+Learn more about prostate cancer screening.